Worldwide Fire Celebrations

 The Scots, in particular, are noted for their celebrations of New Year, sometimes on January 11th (New Year before the 1660 calendar change) and often with fire, fireworks or torchlight processions.
 Edinburgh’s fireworks display is a New Year highlight.

-- At the strike of midnight the High Street is lit up as sixty local fireball-swingers make their way through the town.
+At the stroke of midnight, the High Street is lit up as sixty local fireball-swingers make their way through the town.

 UK Fire Celebrations